Another kit from Hemmingway Kits. This one was to make a boring head for the milling machine. A kit was purchased with an MT2 arbor.

 The sliding member was machined first.
 The starting blank was not quite square on the cut faces, so the 4-jaw chuck was used to get all the faces at 90°.

-The blank part marked out for the adjuster hole which was then centred in the 4-jaw chuck....
+The blank part was marked out for the adjuster hole which was then centred in the 4-jaw chuck....

-......and then drilled to size right through.
+......and drilled to size right through.

 The milling machine was used to cut the lower.......